biscotty666/Obsidian/Brian2/Cards/The mechanism for breaking through development plateaus.md

 Physical development by strength training is the clearest example.
 Russian Conjugate Periodization [^1]—used for the physical development of Olympic athletes—shows how to "game" the curve by evolving the routine around every 4-5 weeks, which forces the muscles into their own form of "cognitive thinking."

-- [ ] Needs more clarification on "gaming" the curve
+- [x] Needs more clarification on "gaming" the curve ✅ 2023-04-01

 A key term here is "adaption." (explore Tom Mysklinski's article to put it into context)